 Mental Heal Movies and Myths

-The most conspicuous role of Cinema Therapy is a powerful emotional change-agent.
+The most conspicuous role of Cinema Therapy is as a powerful emotional change agent.

 Many films are morality tales.
 Some also serve as allegories, in much the same way as do legends, myths, and stories.